csesoc/constitution/CONSTITUTION.rst

    #.
 Exercise all the functions that may be exercised by CSESoc, other than those functions that are required by this constitution to be exercised by a general meeting of members of CSESoc, and
    #.
 Have power to perform all the acts and do all things that appear to the Executive to be necessary or desirable for the proper management of the affairs of CSESoc.

 #.
-There is no maximum number of consecutive terms for which a Executive member may hold office.
+There is no maximum number of consecutive terms for which an Executive member may hold office.
+#.
+Subject to this constitution, Members of the executive hold their office until the executive is dissolved by `Handover Meeting`_.
 #.
 The Executive is at all times bound by the decisions of all Computer Science and Engineering Society of UNSW Annual or Extraordinary General Meetings.
 #.
 Any member of the Executive shall have their position declared vacant if they: